TomHarrop/tomharrop.github.io/resume.md

 Nationalities
 :   Australian and British

-Languages
-:   English (native), German (TELC Level B2) and French (TELC Level B1)

 Research
 :   My research interests include plant and insect research related to agronomy, tools and techniques in bioinformatics and evolutionary and comparative biology.

 Technical
-:   The personal workstations and servers that I build and use run MacOS, Ubuntu and FreeBSD.
-I have experience with cluster environments based on Debian and CentOS.
 :   Aside from daily use of `R`, `Python` and `bash` scripts, I also use `Markdown` regularly and have experience with `TeX`, `html` and `css`.
 :   I use `git` and `GitHub` for version control and strive to follow the principles of reproducible research when coding.
-:   I have used several different workload managers for high-performance computing including `SGE` and and `LSF` and maintain an installation of `SLURM` on my workstation.
+:   I have used several different workload managers for high-performance computing (HPC) including `SGE` and and `LSF` and maintain an installation of `SLURM` on my workstation.
+:   The workstations and servers that I build and use run MacOS, Ubuntu and FreeBSD.
+I have experience with HPC environments running Debian and CentOS.
 :   I have experience in molecular biology techniques such as quantitative real-time PCR, cloning, nucleic acid extraction and cDNA library preparation, as well as classical genetic approaches with live organisms, such as transformation, crosses, microdissection and bioassays.

+Languages
+:   English (native), German (TELC Level B2) and French (TELC Level B1)

 About me
 :   Outside work I enjoy building and riding bicycles, social football and basketball, cooking, programming and technology.